happyren/Reading-notes/InternetNotes.md

 There are some topologies:

-1. Links can be used in both direction at the same time is called full-duplex.
+1. Links can be used in both direction at the same time is called **full-duplex**.

-2. Links can be used in bi-direction but only one at a time is called half-duplex.
+2. Links can be used in bi-direction but only one at a time is called **half-duplex**.

-3. Links can only be used in one direction is called simplex.
+3. Links can only be used in one direction is called **simplex**.

 #### Coaxial cable

 ![Coaxial Cable](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f4/Coaxial_cable_cutaway.svg/2000px-Coaxial_cable_cutaway.svg.png)